Career Options for Commerce Students Without Maths

 Many students hear: "No maths = no good jobs."
 That's outdated.
 Companies need people who can communicate, manage, organize, research, design, and serve customers.
 These are core strengths for commerce-without-maths students.
 Your goal is to make those strengths visible and easy to skim on a resume, LinkedIn, and in interviews.
 WisGrowth's approach starts with your work style, not someone else's rank list.

-Take the Career Clarity Quiz.
+Take the free career snapshot quiz.
 It quickly shows if you lean toward people-work (HR, client service, media), business-work (ops, admin, coordination), or creative-work (content, design, communication).
 Once you pick a direction, everything becomes easier: what to learn next, which internships to chase, and how to present your experience.

 Business & management tracks (BBA / BMS / BBM / hospitality)